oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Power Management technology | Intune, MECM or Group Policy | Agency preference of technology to configure power options. <br>If using MECM or GPO, consideration should be made to migrate these to Intune in future.
+Power Management technology | Intune, MECM or Group Policy | Organisation preference of technology to configure power options. <br>If using MECM or GPO, consideration should be made to migrate these to Intune in future.
 Default Power Option Battery | Balanced | Default setting, no requirement to change has been identified.
 Default Power Option Powered | Better Performance | Default setting, no requirement to change has been identified.
 Allow standby states when sleeping (on battery) | Disabled | To align with the ACSC Windows hardening guidance.